drshahizan/software-engineering/materials/module4/drshahizan/soft-requirement.md

 Don't forget to hit the :star: if you like this repo.

-# Part 3: Requirements Engineering
+# Part 3: Requirements Specification

 A requirements specification is a document that outlines the functional and non-functional requirements of a software system or application.
 It is a critical document that acts as a blueprint for the development process, as it lays out the scope of the project, its objectives, and the features and functionality required to meet those objectives.